by Emily Olman

 CEO & Chief Photographer, Hopscotch Interactive & AUREA Award Ambassador and Community Chair

 Fortunately the partners, including our location host, Europapark and the Mack family (Michael Mack, Europapark, Marcus Ernst, Europapark, Mack Next and Mack Media as well), were able to quickly pivot to an online-only event.
 And, with the help of Betahaus and iConomy Partners (praise to Clark Parsons, Felix Styma, Alex Magaard, and Friedbert Pflüger, the transition from all in-person to all-virtual became something not only imaginable, but really, really exciting.
-In fact, as I gave my talk at the beginning of the event announcing the new AUREA Award Community, it was really true when I said that of the hundreds of invitations and events that have come my way over the last year, yet this is the only one where I dedicated the full two days time to being present for everything.
+In fact, as I gave my talk at the beginning of the event announcing the new AUREA Award Community, it was true when I said that of the hundreds of invitations and events that have come my way over the last year this is the only one where I dedicated the full two days time to being present for everything.
 I care about the people, the community, and I have a connection that makes me want to participate in a significant way.
-Normally I would take about 10 days to fly to Europe, have Jetlag, prepare my talks and the run-of-show prep with the team, and then maybe have to turn right around and come back and have the reverse Jetlag all over again.
-This time, I saved myself the travel, but I was really unsure, would I have that same level of immersion?
+Normally I would take about 10 days to fly to Europe, battle Jetlag, prepare my talks and the run-of-show prep with the team, and then maybe have to turn right around and come back and have the reverse Jetlag all over again.
+This time, I saved myself the travel, but uncertainties remained, would I have that same level of immersion?
 What could I do to really feel like I was there?

-So as I thought about this, it became very evident that spending as much time in VR during the conference was going to be super important for me while trying to create presence while being in California and attending a global conference that is based in Germany.
+So as I thought about this, it became very evident that spending as much time in VR during the conference was going to be super important for me while trying to create presence while still being physically in California.
 We therefore planned the event so that on the first day we would have a lot of programming in Hopin (a platform for virtual conferences that is already adopted as the new standard in Europe) and some prerecorded content, but on the second day, I hosted a networking session with Amy Jupiter in Altspace, with a special set from DJ Keyframe just for the event.
 Hopscotch Interactive Media Editor Fanny Garcia was in attendance as well, so we got to hang out, and also meet a lot of other people from the show, and it really felt like we were attending something - and that we weren't actually still just in our offices zooming away.
-About 30 minutes into it, it was apparent that the networking session was so successful that we realized people didn't want to go back to Hopin, and so we scrambled a bit and then got the live feed of the AUREAs streaming into our venue in Altspace so that we could watch the show in VR.
+About 30 minutes into it, it was apparent that the networking session was so successful that we realized some people didn't want to go back to Hopin yet, and so we scrambled a bit and then got the live feed of the AUREAs streaming into our venue in Altspace so that we could watch the show in VR.
 That was something later we thought we should have done from the beginning, but we thought about it only in the moment.
 And, I have to say that Victoria Grant of Making XR was an amazing developer to work with, because she literally had 1000 things happening at once and just to get the Altspace venues to be as great as they were took many, many iterations and lots of testing together in the platform to get it right.
 The fact that she got the hack for the livestream operating as quickly and as well as she did, just showcased to me her many talents.

 While the majority of the second day's events continued in Hopin and were also being live-streamed in VR, I ended up staying in gear for the majority of the second day and that continued through the pitches, through the entertainment, and even through to the piece de resistance which was Ain der Machine performing the clips from the panel that I had been on from the day before with Jury Chair Kathleen Cohen, Amy Jupiter (Honored Guest and Speaker), and Cathy Hackl (Jury Member).
 The video above gives you a glimpse into what he performed live with his body as an instrument and all of the live video mixing he was able to do...we were all blown away and I got to experience becoming a "meme" for a minute as the quotes of the day were all threaded into the performance.
 He was spectacular.